Gitare Shopping Centre and The History of Its Origin

 In 1968, residents from diverse regions of Central Kenya embarked on a significant chapter in Gitare's history by registering to obtain land under the newly established schemes.
 The allocated land was devoid of any public or social amenities, lacking schools, markets, health centers, shops, water sources, and electricity.
 Faced with the challenge of adapting to this barren landscape, the African settlers joined forces to create social and economic welfare groups.
 These united efforts led to the inception of crucial initiatives, such as the establishment of Gitare Primary School in 1970 and the construction of churches for spiritual growth.

 For an alternative, residents sought a shop three kilometers away at Kanyamwi farm, right deep into Kanyamwi farm was a shop owned by Mr. Mohammed Kimalel.
-If, by chance, Mr. Mohammed's shop was closed, we had no choice but to wait patiently on a bench, as there were no other accessible shops nearby.
+If, by any chance one found Mr. Mohammed's shop closed, you had no choice but to wait patiently on a bench that was kept outside the shop, as there were no other accessible shops nearby.
 The challenges faced by the community during this period were indeed formidable.

 In 1980, the landscape changed for the better with the allocation of land adjacent to Gitare Primary School for public amenities.
 The land was equally and let me say generously contributed by both the Gitare Farmers' Cooperative Society (GITARE FARM) and Naivasha Kikuyu Farmers' Cooperative Society (SHATI FARM).
 It was designated for the establishment of a marketplace, the construction of churches, and the creation of a daily milk collection point, a Pyrethrum collection point, and various shared facilities.
 Additionally, it served as a space where individuals could establish their entrepreneurial ventures.